KEY TAKEAWAYS

 • AI tools, mobile portals, and virtual care access help employers streamline claims, personalize coverage, and engage remote teams

-In this blog, we explore why employee benefits matter in Canada, the key employee benefits trends shaping 2025, and how small businesses can adapt to these wellness-focused group health insurance plans for the Canadian workforce.
+In this blog, we explore why employee benefits matter in Canada, highlight the key trends shaping modern group insurance, and outline how small businesses can adapt by offering wellness-focused, cost-effective benefits plans that attract and retain top talent.

 How much does Group Insurance cost?